 Cyril Hare (1900 - 1958) Hare is the pen name of Alfred Alexander Gordon Clark who was born in Mickleham, England.
 He was educated in a public school, and then went to Oxford where he received degree in history.
 He then studied law and practiced in a law firm in London.
 During World War II, he served with the ministry of economic warfare.
 After the war, he returned to private practice and served as county judge in Surrey.
 He started writing mystery novels in 1937 with the publication of Tenant for Death.
 His series characters were Inspector Mallett and Francis Pettigrew who appeared alone or together in five novels.
 A bibliography of his books may be found at the Golden Age of Detection web site.

 John Bude (1901 - 1957) Ernest Carpenter Elmore was the real name of John Bude.
 He was born in Kent.
 He wrote three fantasy novels and worked in the theater as a producer and director.
 He wrote thirty mystery novels, and the majority of these featured Inspector Meredith who is an extremely meticulous investigator in the best tradition of the police procedural.
 In 1953, he was one of the founding members of the Crime Writers Association.
 A bibliography of his books may be found at the Classic Crime Fiction web site.
-Two of his books The Cornish Coast Murder and The Lake District Murder have been reissued in the British Library Crime Classics series and are available at Amazon.
+Several of his books have been reissued in the British Library Crime Classics series and are available at Amazon.